huangh12/mxnet_custom_op/README.md

 1. smooth_l1_v2

    [ndarray version](smooth_l1_v2.py).
 The difference between the normal smooth_l1 loss is that, its sigma is a variable to pass into the op.

+3. Wing loss

+   [ndarray version](wing_loss.py).
+A reproduction of [Wing loss](https://arxiv.org/pdf/1711.06753.pdf) from CVPR2018.
+   Wing loss is proposed for facial landmark localisation, but may benefits human keypoints detection as well.